ryansolid/solid-course/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

-You can run examples by navigating into the related folder in the resources folder and running the same commands again.